irtaza-shahzad/rep-track/README.md

 # Workout Tracking App

-A cross-platform mobile application for logging workouts, tracking progress, and maintaining fitness consistency.
+A cross-platform web application for logging workouts, tracking progress, and maintaining fitness consistency.
-Built with React Native (frontend) and FastAPI (backend) using PostgreSQL with SQLAlchemy ORM.
+Built with React + Vite (frontend) and FastAPI (backend) using PostgreSQL with SQLAlchemy ORM.

 ## Overview